Bulky (large waste)

 You can also find out about waste sorting rules and collection points near you:

-Depositing, abandoning, throwing or dumping any type of waste on public and private roads is punishable by flat-rate fine.
+Depositing, abandoning, throwing or dumping any type of waste on public or private roads is punishable by flat-rate fine.

-If you pay immediately or within 45 days of the finding of violation (or the sending of the notice of violation), the fine is €135.
+If you pay immediately or within 45 days of the finding of infringement (or sending the notice of infringement), the fine is €135.

 If you pay after this 45-day period, the fine is €375.